 Boost in WAN Performance:

 Truffle appliances were used to bond two or three WAN circuits per site from carriers such as Centurylink, Skyriver and Telepacific simultaneously.
 Borrego increased capacity 400%.
-The overall WAN metrics improved both for mission critical applications such as Citrix, hosted VOIP, EHS, and Telehealth as well as best effort traffic.
-As an example, the VPN connecting branch office to the HQ office now has the full bonded speed of the broadband lines, as opposed to an individual broadband line speed.
+The overall WAN metrics improved both for mission-critical applications such as Citrix, hosted VOIP, EHS, and Telehealth as well as best-effort traffic.
+As an example, the VPN connecting branch offices to the HQ office now has the full bonded speed of the broadband lines, as opposed to an individual broadband line speed.
 Bonded circuits per site range from 23 Mbps to 400 Mbps of aggregate bandwidth.

 Boost in WAN Reliability:

 Truffle provided self-healing WAN and dynamic failover capabilities for Borrego’s network.
 As a result, on-going Internet sessions are now shielded from any WAN outages or performance fluctuations, as long as at least one of the WAN connections stay up.